aleksandr-vin/aleksandr-vin.github.io/_drafts/2022-12-26-last-week-of-the-year.md

 - [ ] And mouse over bluetooth is lagging a bit.
 That *Delux m618 mini* mouse has a radio USB dongle, but looks like [drivers](https://www.deluxworld.com/en-service.html?stoken=4e642cda56a52c5f42a222bac9db468e&title=618) are only for Windows.

+## Steam Remote Play and Family Sharing

+Late night, I'm sitting at the table with my daughter, both at macbooks, both running Steam.
+She's through Shadow client and she's in her personal Steam account.
+I'm sharing my games lib with her and she's starting Untitled Goose Game and inviting me for remote play.
+It took us something around 30 min to figure out how to start it and that we need at least one game controller!
+And Steam's chat system really sucks!

+We need to find out how to connect Switch Joy controllers to macbook tomorrow...

+And we gonna stream games via Discord to our family.